Star Trek: Discovery season 5: Development

 Development on a fifth season of Star Trek: Discovery had begun by March 2020, when work was taking place on the fourth season, to allow the two seasons to be filmed back-to-back, but these plans were altered by the COVID-19 pandemic.
 In October, executive producer and co-showrunner Alex Kurtzman said there were "years and years left on Discovery" and noted the precedent of several previous Star Trek series running for seven seasons each.
 A 10-episode fifth season was officially ordered by Paramount+ in January 2022, with the episode count reduced from previous seasons to align it with the service's other Star Trek series.
-In March 2023, Paramount announced that the season would be the last for the series.
-This decision came amid cost cutting for Paramount's streaming content.
+In March 2023, Paramount announced that the season would be the last for the series, which came as a surprise to the cast and crew.
+The decision came amid cost cutting for Paramount's streaming content.

 Writing

 Kurtzman stated in October 2020 that all seasons after the third would continue to be set in the 32nd century.
 Co-showrunner Michelle Paradise indicated in August 2021 that writing for the fifth season was yet to begin.
 The writers were in "full swing" by March 2022, working simultaneously with post-production on the fourth season, and some scripts had been written for the fifth season by the time the fourth season finale was released on March 17.
 Paradise was working on the script for the season finale by late August 2022, and completed it on September 12.

 Executive producer and producing director Olatunde Osunsanmi said the fifth season would take more inspiration for its themes and storytelling approach from Star Trek: The Original Series and Star Trek: The Next Generation than the previous seasons did, and would feature "more exploration and more adventure".
+Frequent Star Trek director Jonathan Frakes said the season had an action-adventure style inspired by the Indiana Jones franchise rather than the "heavy emo" tone of the fourth season, and he indicated that this change was a mandate from the studios that the showrunners and cast had embraced; the cast and crew referred to it as "the adventure season".
 The season's story follows the USS Discovery on a galactic adventure to find a mysterious power that has been hidden for centuries and which other dangerous groups are also searching for.